[För svensk version, tryck här]

 - To be able to go to gynaecologists with knowledge of HIV in women.

-If you did not have the opportunity to participate in the evenings lecture and have questions, ideas or thoughts on the subject in question, you are welcome to send them to email@example.com
+If you did not have the opportunity to participate in the evening lecture and have questions, ideas or thoughts on the subject in question, you are welcome to send them to firstname.lastname@example.org

 Menopause – an inconvenience or new possibilities?